nikbearbrown/mba-management/chapters/18-stress-and-well-being.md

 **Preview of next chapter:** Chapter 19 closes the book and the project — entrepreneurship as opportunity recognition + new-venture creation, effectuation vs. causation logic, the founder transition, and the final compiled operating handbook.

 ---

 ## AI Wayback Machine

-**Hans Selye** was endocrinologist who coined "stress" as a biological response in the 1930s — and built the modern stress-and-disease framework.
+**Hans Selye** was an endocrinologist who coined "stress" as a biological response in the 1930s — and built the modern stress-and-disease framework.

 **Run this:**

 ```
-Who is Hans Selye, and how does their work connect to workplace stress we covered in this chapter?
+Who is Hans Selye, and how does their work connect to workplace stress we
+covered in this chapter?
 Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+End with the single
+most surprising thing about their career or ideas.
 ```

 → Search **"Hans Selye"** on Wikipedia.